Kobe-Martinez/pythagorean-triple-finder/README.md

 ## Features

 - **Pythagorean Triple Verification**:
-  - Given two integers, the program determines if they can form a valid Pythagorean triple.
+  - Given two integers, the program determines if they can form a valid Pythagorean triple
-  - Outputs the third integer if valid or `-1` if not.
+  - Outputs the third integer if valid or `-1` if not

 - **Test Cases**:
-  - Includes sample input files in the `tests/` directory with expected outputs in the `answers/` directory.
+  - Includes sample input files in the `tests/` directory with expected outputs in the `answers/` directory

-- **Autograder**:
-  - Automates testing of the program against predefined and random test cases.

 - **Makefile**:
-  - Simplifies compilation with necessary compiler flags for error checking and debugging.
+  - Simplifies compilation with necessary compiler flags for error checking and debugging

 ---